 Offshore Development Trend #5: Increasing demand for cutting-edge skills

 The overwhelming insurgence of new technologies ranging from artificial intelligence (AI) to blockchain and cryptocurrency creates the need for a business to recruit individuals with cutting-edge skills to stay competitive.
-The demand for skilled IT workers will continue to grow exponentially, driving organizations to turn towards offshore development teams.
+The demand for skilled IT workers will continue to grow exponentially, driving organizations to turn towards offshore development teams as a newer software development strategy.
 Though the focus will continue to be on hard skills, soft skills such as teamwork, communication and leadership will also be in demand.

 Studies indicate that a third of businesses are looking at leveraging offshore resources for their skills in the field of machine learning, cybersecurity and AI.
 Unless software tech advancement hits a roadblock, the demand for outsourced talent will accelerate to facilitate this global transformation of the digital landscape.
 This also means that developers must acquire cutting-edge hard and soft skills to compete in the industry.